Elizabeth Coggeshall: American meeting visits

 Coggeshall traveled to all the Quaker Meetings in the United States over a thirteen-year period.
 A visit was made to Anna Coffin and Lucretia Coffin Mott of the Coffin whaling family, where Coggeshall discussed Inward light with the attendees.
-For Mott, this strengthened her believe in one's own ability to ascertain what is right and wrong, and how one might interpret the veracity of biblical passages or church doctrine.
+For Mott, this strengthened her belief in one's own ability to ascertain what is right and wrong, and how one might interpret the veracity of biblical passages or church doctrine.
 Mott was very interested to hear of Hannah Jenkins Barnard, who was disowned by the Quakers in 1802 for her religious beliefs (New Lights) that were at odds with the evangelical Quakers.

 Overseas trip (1813–1815)

-In 1813, as the War of 1812 was fought between American and England, she traveled to England.
+In 1813, as the War of 1812 was fought between America and England, she traveled to England.
 It was very difficult to find passage between the two countries, but she was able to sail on a ship transporting prisoners of war.
 She arrived in Liverpool on May 8, 1813.
 She had religious engagements throughout Great Britain and, with the approval of the London Meeting, in the continent of Europe.
 Traveling with Elder Joseph Marriage and a minister, Sarah Hustler, she visited meetings in France, Germany, and Switzerland.
 After three months in Europe, she returned to England and then visited meetings in Scotland, Ireland, Wales, and England.
 She sailed from Liverpool on August 15, 1815.
 It was a protracted and perilous trip, during which food was rationed, finally landing in New York on November 13, 1815.
 She received testimonials about her ministry from Quakers from Ireland, England, France, and Germany.

 Final years

 In 1817 and 1818, she visited all the meetings represented in the New York Yearly Meeting and the New England Yearly Meeting, respectively.
 She continued to attend yearly meetings and local meetings in 1819, 1821, 1833–1837, 1839, and 1840.
 In her final year, she visited the half-years meeting in Canada.
-Having retired, she spent much of her time home with her husband.
+Having retired, she spent much of her time at home with her husband.
 They attended meetings when they were able.